realmx2000/NerualNet/README.md

 The program is a high level neural network API which currently supports ReLU, sigmoid, and tanh activations as well as softmax cross entropy and Weston-Watkins SVM/hinge loss for arbitrary network architectures.
 The optimizers supported are vanilla gradient descent, gradient descent with momentum, Nesterov accelerated gradient, adagrad, RMSprop, adadelta, and adam.

-The last thing I'm looking at trying to implement is batch normalization; once I figure out how to implement the backprop I'll add it.

 A sample program which uses the API to classify the MNIST dataset is included in MNIST_test.py.